-If you’re a beginner in the running world, you may not know how to breathe while running - but it doesn’t have to be the massive stressor that your mind has you to believe.
+If you’re a beginner in the running world, you may not know how to breathe while running.
+As soon as you start to put one foot in front of the other and increase your speed, you’ll begin to notice a difference in your heart rate and muscles and this can also panic your mind – but it doesn’t have to be the massive stressor that your mind has you believing it is.

-Whether you’re running outside or if you’ve invested in a treadmill, learning how to breathe effectively will mean you can run faster, feel less stressed when you run, and you may even start to enjoy the feeling of the wind in your hair and your breathing on point as you pound the pavements.
+Whether you’re running outside or you’ve taken the plunge and invested in one of the best treadmills, learning how to breathe effectively will help you run faster, feel less stressed while running, and help you enjoy the feeling of the wind in your hair as you pound the pavements.
+Investing in one of the best running watches can also provide live heart rate data so that you can monitor your progress as you improve.

 Here we talk to the experts about how to breathe while running – and whether different breathing patterns can help us to relieve the stress running can put on our breathing.